yishak621/yishak621/README.md

-Hi there, I'm Yishak Abrham 👋
-I'm a frontend web developer with 3+ years of experience in building modern and responsive web applications.
+Hi there . this is my new git account, I'm Yishak Abrham 👋 I'm a frontend web developer with 3+ years of experience in building modern and responsive web applications.
 I specialize in  JavaScript, React, HTML/CSS,Next.js and have a strong understanding of UI/UX principles.

 What I'm working on